naoto-aoki-fy/bv/README.md

 - A Python reader package located in `python/bv`.
 - Example programs in `examples`.

+Files begin with a small text header describing the data type, fields, and machine endianness (e.g. `# endian = little`).

 It supports `float32`, `float64`, and 8-, 16-, 32-, and 64-bit signed and unsigned integers.

 ## C++ usage